School Organizational Changes

 What is the process and timeline for making changes?

 When a change is necessary or desirable, the District will work with the school leaders and school community to create a plan to effectively manage the change.
-Oftentimes, changes require approval from the School Reform Commission.
+Oftentimes, changes require approval from the Board of Educators.
 In those cases, the District presents the rationale and need for the change to the commission for a public vote.

 Whenever possible, changes are announced and approved far in advance so that families, students, and staff have enough planning time to effectively make decisions and implement the change.